guest922/WFPHungerMap/README.md

 ### TASK 3: DEPLOYMENT

-The application is deployed and live hosted at (provide the link to the live hosted application).
+The application is deployed and live hosted at (http://wfptask.s3-website.eu-north-1.amazonaws.com/).

 ## Getting Started